BetulOzkaldi/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Building a model and observing how much accuracy the model classify the positive and negative words.
+Building a model and observing how much accuracy the model classify the positive and negative comments.